open-sauced/intro/README.md

 This chapter focuses on providing lesser-known strategies and tips for making a lasting impact in the open source community.
 This chapter provides strategies for finding issues, gaining traction in your open source journey, and leveraging OpenSauced to build your open source resume.

+### 6. Types of Contributions

+This chapter explains the non-coding and coding types of contributions involved with open-source projects.

 ## Additional Information

 This is the beginning of your open source journey, so we've provided some additional resources to help you get started: